 The inland area temperatures are for areas that are not along the water.
-These are usually about 35 to 40 degrees warmer in the summer.
+These are usually about 35 to 40 degrees warmer than SF in the summer.
 In the winter, they can be up to 20 to 25 degrees cooler.

-These are for those visiting San Jose, Santa Rosa and areas to the east such as Walnut Creek.
+These are for those visiting San Jose, Santa Rosa, and areas to the east such as Walnut Creek.
 There is a wide variation in temperatures based on location.